 Sleep loss associated with RLS can cause extreme fatigue and lead to anxiety and depression.

-Estimates suggest RLS may affect as many as 10 percent of Americans, with over 9 million individuals experiencing moderate to severe symptoms.
+Estimates suggest RLS may affect as many as

 Strong drugs – including dopamine agonists that increase dopamine in the brain – can be used to relieve RLS symptoms, but they bring unpleasant side effects such as nausea, vomiting, and dizziness.
 There is also the risk that patients can become dependent or addicted to the medication.

 The adjustable foot wrap works by applying pressure to two muscles in the foot – the abductor hallucis and the flexor hallucis brevis – a method that is known to relieve symptoms of RLS.

 Applying pressure to these muscles may also stimulate the release of dopamine in the brain, creating an effect similar to that of massage therapy or acupressure.

 Dr. Kuhn and colleagues carried out an 8-week clinical trial of the adjustable foot wrap in 30 adults (22 women and eight men aged 30-75) who were healthy, apart from experiencing moderate to severe RLS.